bjascob/SmartLMVocabs/README.md

 * **24_IndexVocab.py** : Creates the indexed corpus data used for training the language model.
 Again there is a large if/elif block in here that needs to be set by the user to select the vocabulary type to be used.<br/>

 * **30_TrainBasicLM.py** : Sets up and runs training of the model.
-Again there is a block of statemetns in here allowing the user to choose the vocabulary to train against.
+Again there is a block of statements in here allowing the user to choose the vocabulary to train against.
 Additionaly the user needs to choose the file with the model configuration parameters.
 The model config parameters are stored in the config directory under filenames such as L1_2048_512.py.<br/>

 * **32_TestPerplexity** : Runs a perplexity test against the trained model.
 Choose the model to test at the bottom of the script.<br/>